ucsb-ersp-2018/nlp-tonys-research-log/nlp-tonys-research-log-f18.md

 ![SVD](https://research.fb.com/wp-content/uploads/2016/11/post00049_image0001.png)

 ### November 12, Monday (2.5 hours)
- - [x] Contribute to research paper rough draft
+ - [x] Contribute and make revisions to research paper rough draft
  - [x] Discuss with team how to make paper concise and succint
  - [x] Clarify information regarding adversarial learning and how it pertains to NLP